Drinkware Care & Use

-Due to the strength and resilience of the beautiful inn crystalÆ body your Oneida Foodservice Crystal, with the proper care, will provide years of service.
+Due to the strength and resilience of the beautiful inn crystalÆ body of your Oneida Foodservice Crystal, with the proper care, it will provide years of service.

 When glassware comes in sudden contact with any hard surface or object, whether it's another glass, the countertop or a beer tap, small abrasions are created which weaken the surface and increase the chance of breakage and chipping.

 To avoid unwarranted breakage these simple guidelines are provided:

 Never stack glasses.
 Avoid glass to glass contact in all instances.

 Do not use glassware for storage of silverware;

 Never scoop ice with a glass.
 Use a plastic scoop.

 Separate glassware, silverware and china in bus trays.

 Never pick up glasses in bouquets.

 The result of a rapid temperature change in the glassware which can create stress and/or cracking.